Lauryn Mannigel is an artist-researcher, and curator.

-Born in East Germany Lauryn Mannigel (previously Claudia) an artist-researcher, curator and educator currently based in Berlin.
-She earned her M.A in Contemporary Art and New Media from Université Paris 8 (2009).
-For her master’s thesis she investigated the aesthetic experience of 20th and 21st century process-oriented, contextual and relational art practices by pointing towards a consequence that modern (abstract) theoretical discourse poses on aesthetic experience: a gap between artist, artwork, and observer.
+Lauryn holds an M.A in Contemporary Art and New Media from Université Paris 8 (2009).
+For her master’s thesis, she investigated the aesthetic experience of 20th and 21st century process-oriented, contextual and relational art practices by pointing towards a consequence that modern (abstract) theoretical discourse poses on aesthetic experience: a gap between artist, artwork, and observer.

-In addition Mannigel has been developing curatorial projects that foster discussions on art processes, presentation formats, and interdisciplinary collaborations, such as the Think Tank (Montreal, 2007) and the Think& Action Tank (Berlin, 2014-2015).
-Furthermore, she is interested in creating non-visual sensory experiences in experimental exhibition settings.
+In addition, Lauryn has been developing curatorial projects that foster discussions on art processes, presentation formats, and interdisciplinary collaborations, such as the Think Tank (Montreal, 2007) and the Think& Action Tank (Berlin, 2014-2015).
+She is interested in creating non-visual sensory experiences in experimental exhibition settings.
 In this regard, she co-curated the site-specific non-visual exhibition The Ability to Fail in Public (Berlin, 2014)—an attempt to explore the role of failure in creative processes through sound installations.
-Recently, her passion for smell led her to co-found the Smell Lab (Berlin, July-Dec 2015) and to organize the Smell Lab reading group (Berlin, Oct-Dec 2015) which explored smell through various angles such as art history, aesthetics, curating, and sociology.
-Since 2016 she organizes the Sensory Culture Club reading group (Berlin) which tackles with the role of society and culture in sense perception, cognition and contemporary sensory aesthetics through a variety of readings.
+Recently, her passion for smell led her to co-found the Smell Lab Spektrum (Berlin, July-Dec 2015) and to organize the Smell Lab Spektrum reading group (Berlin, Oct-Dec 2015) which explored smell through various angles such as art history, aesthetics, curating, and sociology.
+Since 2016 she organizes the Sensory Culture Club reading group (Berlin, 2016-) which tackles aspects concerning the role of society and culture of the historically repressed sense of smell, touch and taste through a variety of readings.